 - Text – the text of the displayed message

 Let’s not forget about Product Designers, after all, they are the crucial part of any software development project.
-No matter if we’re talking about UX or UI design, our creative workmates need some instructions too.
+No matter if we’re talking about UX or UI design, our creative workmates need some instructions and user story template too.

 In this section, you should simply provide your development team with an unordered, bulleted list (*) of designs needed by the team to properly implement the given feature.

 And, after creating design tasks for the UX/UI designers, you should paste all the necessary links here – the good practice for those user story examples is one bullet point with one link for every task.
-Finally, all that’s left to do is connect all those tasks to the User Story using Jira’s functionality.
+Finally, all that’s left to do is connect all those tasks to the user story using Jira’s functionality.

 Make your user story problems go away

-We hope that now you’ll know how to write User Stories better and faster using Kuśmierz-Polak Method.
-We can assure you that after applying it to our company processes, a lot of organisational problems just disappeared and the work quality was very much improved.
+We hope that now you’ll know how to write your own user story better and faster using Kuśmierz-Polak Method for user stories.
+We can assure you that after applying this user story template to our company processes, a lot of organisational problems just disappeared and the work quality was very much improved.
 It got a seal of approval from every software development team and product owner/manager that has worked with Kuśmierz-Polak Method for user stories so far.

-We realize that initially you’ll have to spend a few hours implementing our template in Jira, but the advantages of this solution will certainly be worth the hassle.
+We realize that initially, you’ll have to spend a few hours implementing our user stories template in Jira, but the advantages of this solution will certainly be worth the hassle.
 It’s easily accessible by any team member, you’re not making people upset by introducing any additional tools (if you’re already using Jira), and you can simply copy-paste it when new projects/use cases arrive and new user story is needed.
 What’s not to like?